2016 Pacific typhoon season: Season summary

+The Accumulated Cyclone Energy (ACE) index for the 2016 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 261.9 units.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

 Systems

 Tropical Depression 01W

 During May 25, Tropical Depression 01W developed over the northern South China Sea, about 600 km to the south of Hong Kong, China.
 The system subsequently moved north-westwards and slightly developed further, before it made landfall near Yangjiang in Guangdong, China during the next day.
 The system subsequently quickly weakened and degenerated into an area of low pressure during May 27.

 The system brought squally and heavy rain to the Pearl River Delta, including parts of Hong Kong, Macau and Guangdong province, where a bridge was destroyed by flooding and two people were injured.
 At the Macau Ferry Terminal, two passengers were injured as a vessel collided with the terminal, while there was no significant damage reported within Hong Kong.
 Damage in China were at CN¥60 million (US$9.14 million).

 Tropical Depression Ambo

 Early on June 26, the JMA and PAGASA reported that Tropical Depression Ambo had developed over the Philippine Sea, about 555 km to the east of Manila on the island of Luzon in the Philippines.
 The system was located within an environment that was thought to be favourable for further development, with low vertical wind shear and a fair outflow.
 However, the depression's broad low level circulation centre was moving north-westwards quickly, which meant that the circulation's southern edge could not close off and was exposed.
 The system subsequently made landfall on Luzon in Philippines later that day, where according to PAGASA it quickly weakened into a low-pressure area.
 However, the JMA continued to monitor the system as a tropical depression throughout June 27, as it emerged into an unfavourable environment for further development in the South China Sea.
 The depression subsequently made landfall on China's Guangdong Province, before it was last noted during June 28, as it dissipated over land.

 Several sea-trips in the Philippine island province of Catanduanes were cancelled with a total of seven passengers, three rolling cargoes and a sea vessel stranded at the port of Virac.